ParallelMaths/parallel/pages/7-09-easter-challenges.md

 ---

 We obtain half of 1.01 by dividing 1.01 by 2.
-We can do this as a long division sum:

-Alternatively, we can use fractions:
+We can do this as a long division sum, or alternatively, we can use fractions:

 `1.01 = 1 + 1/100`.
 So half of `1.01` is `1/2 + 1/200 = 0.5 + 0.005 = 0.505`